endurantgames/RP_Tags/README.md

     /rptags version

-The version number of RP\_Tags and associated modules and other addons.
+The version numbers of RP\_Tags and associated modules and other addons.

 ## Configuration